Please refer to the University’s Glossary of Terms for policies and procedures.

 (b) consider all relevant material related to the student’s appeal

-(c) interview the student, any respondent/s and any other parties relevant to the appeal, subject to their agreement to be interviewed
+(c) interview any respondent/s and any other parties relevant to the appeal, subject to their agreement to be interviewed.

-5.11 Within five business days of the Committee’s decision or hearing, the Senior Deputy Vice-Chancellor, based on the advice of the Committee, will issue a notice of final determination on the appeal to the student.
-The Senior Deputy Vice-Chancellor will provide the student with written reasons for the decision and an avenue for external appeal.
+5.14 Within five business days of the Committee’s decision, The Chairperson will issue a notice of final determination on the appeal to the student, providing the student with written reasons for the decision and an avenue for external appeal.

 6. Stage 4 - External Appeal